enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 - An activity tracker (users can also use other trackers such as FitBit, JawBone if they already own one)
 - A mobile app that analyses data from the activity tracker and recommends personalised nutritional supplements
 - A wireless scale that measures other stats such as body fat percentage and bone mass
-- ustomised multivitamins delivered to your door
+- Customised multivitamins delivered to your door

 ![STYR Labs personal health kit]({{site.baseurl}}/images/img_jtbd_styr.png) *Source: [STYR Labs](https://styr.com/#/home)*